-Kirchhoff’s Voltage Law states that the algebraic sum of the voltages (or voltage drops) in any closed path of network that is transverse in a single direction is zero or in other words, in a closed circuit, the algebraic sum of all the EMFs + the algebraic sum of all the voltage drops (product of current (I) and resistance (R)) is zero.
+Kirchhoff’s Voltage Law states that the algebraic sum of the voltages (or voltage drops) in any closed path of a network that is transverse in a single direction is zero.
+In other words, in a closed circuit, the algebraic sum of all the EMFs and the algebraic sum of all the voltage drops (product of current (I) and resistance (R)) is zero.

 Σ E + Σ V = 0

-Here, the assumed current I causes a positive voltage drop of voltage when flowing from the positive to negative potential while negative potential drop while the current flowing from negative to the positive potential.
+Here, the assumed current I causes a positive voltage drop when flowing from the positive to negative potential while negative potential drop when the current flowing from negative to the positive potential.

 It is seen that the voltage V1 is negative in both the equation (2) and equation (3) while V2 is negative in the equation (2) but positive in the equation (3).
 This is because of the change in the direction of the current assumed in both the figures.